Student Activities

 The women's intercollegiate athletic programs include basketball, cross country, field hockey, golf, gymnastics, indoor track, lacrosse, rugby, soccer, softball, swimming and diving, tennis, outdoor track and field, and volleyball.
 The men's intercollegiate athletic programs include baseball, basketball, cross country, football, golf, indoor track, soccer, swimming and diving, tennis, and outdoor track and field.

-West Chester University is a Division II member of the National Collegiate Athletic Association (NCAA), the Eastern College Athletic Conference, and the Pennsylvania State Athletic Conference.
-The women's rugby team (the first NCAA Division II program in the country) is part of the Mason-Dixon Conference.
+West Chester University is a Division II member of the National Collegiate Athletic Association (NCAA), the Pennsylvania State Athletic Conference (PSAC).
+The women's rugby team (the first NCAA Division II program in the country) is part of the National Intercollegiate Rugby Association (NIRA) and women's gymnastics participates in the Gymnastics East Conference (GEC).

-The Department of Athletics is located in the Sturzebecker Health Sciences Center on South Campus, which has won national acclaim for the quality and extent of its teaching, performance, and research facilities.
-Of special note is the one-acre gymnasium, and a natatorium with two full-size swimming pools connected by a diving well.
+The Department of Athletics is located in the Sturzebecker Health Sciences Center on South Campus which includes multiple gymnasiums, and a natatorium with two full-size swimming pools connected by a diving well.

 Service-Learning and Volunteer Programs

-The Center for Civic Engagement & Social Impact (CCESI) supports faculty utilizing community engaged learning within their academic courses, as well as assists student clubs and organizations planning community service activities.
-Working directly with more than 200 local agencies, the department coordinates and provides a listing of volunteer opportunities for students, staff, and faculty.
-Throughout the year special service projects are planned, and the entire campus is invited to participate.
+The Center for Civic Engagement & Social Impact (CCESI) promotes community-based learning experiences that address issues of public concern by building mutually beneficial partnerships and empowering students to be active citizens in their local, national and global communities.
+CCESI supports all West Chester University faculty members interested in teaching community-engaged learning courses.
+We meet with faculty to discuss desired outcomes and course content, connect them with local community partners, and pair them with seasoned faculty members to best support their teaching and course development.
+CCESI works directly with many local agencies to support faculty, staff, individual students, and student clubs and organizations to engage in positive and meaningful community-based learning experiences that address various issues of public concern.
+The department coordinates and provides a listing of volunteer opportunities for students, staff, and faculty, including hosting on-campus special service projects where the entire campus is invited to participate.
 West Chester University is a member of Pennsylvania Campus Compact and a recipient of the President’s Higher Education Community Service Honor Roll.
 In 2010 West Chester University was selected to receive the Community Engagement and Outreach and Partnerships Classifications from the Carnegie Foundation for the Advancement of Teaching.
+In 2022 and 2023, WCU was recognized as one of the 50 most community-minded employers in the greater Philadelphia region by the Philadelphia Foundation in partnership with Points of Light and local partners.
 The Center for Civic Engagement & Social Impact may be contacted at 610-436-3379 or www.wcupa.edu/volunteer.

 Alumni Association